PhilipCastiglione/philipcastiglione.github.io/README.md

 Write markdown; the HTML is generated.
 Never hand-edit the HTML.

+This repo is public, so research content is never committed in plaintext.
+`index.html` embeds it as AES-256-GCM ciphertext, decrypted client-side by a passphrase the reader supplies.

 ```
 research/<project-slug>/
-  _research.md    source of truth — the only file you edit
+  _research.md      source of truth — the only file you edit, gitignored
+  _research.md.enc  GENERATED, committed — encrypted _research.md
   index.html        GENERATED, committed, served at /research/<project-slug>/
   _artifacts/       optional, for other stored files
 ```

 Regenerate after editing the markdown: